 Choral Response In response to a cue, all students respond verbally at the same time.
-The response can be either answer a question or to repeat something the teacher has said.
-Each student in the class is assigned a different letter of the alphabet and they must select a wo starting with that letter that is related to the topic being studied.
+The response can be either to Choral Response answer a question or to repeat something the teacher has said.
+A-B-C Summaries Each student in the class is assigned a different letter of the alphabet and they must select a word A D C Summaries starting with that letter that is related to the topic being studied.
 Debriefing A form of refection immediately following on activity.
-The teacher creates a spinner marked into 4 quadrants and labeled "Predict, Explain, Summarize Evaluate."
-After new material is presented, the teacher spins the spinner and asks students to a question based on the location of the spinner.
-For example, if the spinner lands in the "Summar quadrant, the teacher might say, "List the key concepts just presented." e, nswer a ize" A-B-C Summaries Each student in the class is assigned a different letter of the alphabet and they must select a wo starting with that letter that is related to the topic being studied.
-Debriefing A form of refection immediately following on activity.
-The teacher creates a spinner marked into 4 quadrants and labeled "Predict, Explain, Summarize Evaluate."
-After new material is presented, the teacher spins the spinner and asks students to a question based on the location of the spinner.
-For example, if the spinner lands in the "Summar quadrant, the teacher might say, "List the key concepts just presented." e, nswer a ize" Idea Spinner The teacher creates a spinner marked into 4 quadrants and labeled "Predict, Explain, Summarized Evaluate."
-After new material is presented, the teacher spins the spinner and asks students to a question based on the location of the spinner.
-For example, if the spinner lands in the "Summar quadrant, the teacher might say, "List the key concepts just presented." nswer a ize" Evaluate."
-After new material is presented, the teacher spins the spinner and asks students to a question based on the location of the spinner.
-For example, if the spinner lands in the "Summar quadrant, the teacher might say, "List the key concepts just presented." nswer a ize" question based on the location of the spinner.
-For example, if the spinner lands in the "Summar quadrant, the teacher might say, "List the key concepts just presented." ize" quadrant, the teacher might say, "List the key concepts just presented." nts quiz Incide Outside Incide and outside sincles of students face and athem Militain and main of factor at others. nts quiz Inside-Outside Inside and outside circles of students face each other.
-Within each pair of facing students, stude • - Circle each other with questions they have written.
+Idea Spinner The teacher creates a spinner marked into 4 quadrants and labeled "Predict, Explain, Summarize, idea Spiiiiei Evaluate."
+After new material is presented, the teacher spins the spinner and asks students to answer a question based on the location of the spinner.
+For example, if the spinner lands in the "Summarize" quadrant, the teacher might say, "List the key concepts just presented."
+Inside-Outside Inside and outside circles of students face each other.
+Within each pair of facing students, students quiz Circle each other with questions they have written.
 Outside circle moves to create new pairs.
 Repeat.
 Numbered Heads Each student is assigned a number.
 Members of a group work together to agree on an answer.
-T she Together teacher randomly selects one number.
+The Together teacher randomly selects one number.
 Student with that number answers for the group.
-One Sentence Students are asked to write a summary sentence that answers the "who, what, where, when, where, when, hy and Summary how" questions about the topic.
+One Sentence Students are asked to write a summary sentence that answers the "who, what, where, when, why and Summary how" questions about the topic.
 One Word Select (or invent) one word which best summarizes a topic.
 Summary Think-Pair-Share Students think individually, then pair (discuss with partner), then share with the class.
 Ticket to Leave Closing activity where students respond in writing or verbally to short assignments.
 Turn to Your Teacher gives direction to students.
-Students formulate individual response, and then turn to a • Partner to share their answers.
-Teacher calls on several random pairs to share their answers with the cla ass.
+Students formulate individual response, and then turn to a partner Partner to share their answers.
+Teacher calls on several random pairs to share their answers with the class.
 Oral Questioning How is similar to/different from?
 What are the characteristics/parts of?
 In what other ways might we show show/illustrate?
 What is the big idea, key concept, moral in?
-How does relate to? ♣ What ideas/details can you add to?
+How does relate to?
+What ideas/details can you add to?
 Give an example of?
 What is wrong with?
-What might you infer from? ♣ What conclusions might be drawn from? ♣ What we still a sea we to include a group of What we have a group of the sea we to include a sea we to include a group of the sea we to include a sea we to include a group of the sea we have a group of th ★ What question are we trying to answer?
+What might you infer from?
+What conclusions might be drawn from?
+What question are we trying to answer?
 What problem are we trying to solve?
-What are you assuming about? ♣ What might happen if? ♣ What criteria would you use to judge (ovaluate) ♣ What criteria would you use to judge/evaluate?♣ What evidence supports? ★ What alternatives should be considered? ■ What approach/strategy could you use to ?
+What are you assuming about?
+What might happen if?
+What criteria would you use to judge/evaluate?
+What evidence supports?
+How might we prove/confirm?
+How might we prove/comming: How might this be viewed from the perspective of ?
+What alternatives should be considered?
+What approach/strategy could you use to?

-AFRE - Keys to Instructional Excellence, 2008 AFRE - Standards-Based Instructional Planning and Designing, 2008
+AFRE - Keys to Instructional Excellence, 2008

+AFRE - Standards-Based Instructional Planning and Designing, 2008